Recovery Reductions, Conjectures, and Barriers: Preliminaries

-\end{lemma} More precisely and for better intuition, we state a more qualitative version of this theorem. \begin{lemma} \textbf{Orbit-Stabilizer Theorem (Qualitative Version)}\\ Given a group action $\alpha:G \times X \to X$, for any element $x \in X$, and any left transversal $U^{L}_{x}$ of the automorphism group $\textit{Aut}_{G}(x)$, we have that \end{lemma} Hence, we can view members of the orbit of $x$, $\textit{Orb}_{G}(x)$, as ``isomorphic'' to the left cosets of the automorphism group $\textit{Aut}_{G}(x)$, in one sense.
+Hence, we can view members of the orbit of $x$, $\textit{Orb}_{G}(x)$, as ``isomorphic'' to the left cosets of the automorphism group $\textit{Aut}_{G}(x)$, in one sense.
 The qualitative version of the theorem implies the quantitative version since this is now just a special case of Lagrange's theorem \citep{Smith2015}.